yhavin/maaser-money/README.md

 2. Enter income and donations as they occur
 3. View the ma'aser owing calculation
 4. Income and ma'aser are saved in the user's account
+5. Tick donations that are tax deductible (for the export)
 5. Export income and donations to CSV

 ## Stack